-What are replacement taxes?
+What are personal property replacement taxes?

 These taxes resulted when the new Illinois Constitution directed the legislature to abolish business personal property taxes and replace the revenue lost by local government units and school districts.
 In 1979, a law was enacted to provide for statewide taxes to replace the monies lost to local governments.